pulipati-pragna/DATA-603/README.md

 Value: Value refers the amount of importance the data brings into the prediction model.

-PHASES OF BIG DATA ANALYSIS (DISUSS EACH)
+## PHASES OF BIG DATA ANALYSIS (DISUSS EACH)

+Phase 1 / Data Acquisition and Recovery :

-CHALLENGES IN BIG DATA ANALYSIS (DISCUSS EACH)
+## CHALLENGES IN BIG DATA ANALYSIS (DISCUSS EACH)

 Use your OWN words.
 Mention the source(s).